-We donate 5% of profits from our ranges to various not for profit conservation organisations and are always eager to support specific conservation work.
+We donate 5% of profits from our ranges to not-for-profit organisations and are always eager to support specific conservation and animal welfare work.

 If you would like to work with us on a project please contact us via email: email@example.com

 World Animal Protection (formerly WSPA) has been traveling the world to protect animals for more than 50 years.

 Whether it's animals is disaster zones, farming, communities or the wild, World Animal Protection move the world to protect animals.

 World Animal Protection is campaigning for a Universal Declaration on Animal Welfare, and over 2 million people, 330 animal groups and dozens of governments have already pledged their support.
 Did you know?
 In 2013 World Animal Protection successfully moved the United Nations to include animal welfare in resolutions for the first time – a victory that will lead to policy change worldwide. www.worldanimalprotection.org.au